 Key Housing offers corporate rentals including serviced apartments throughout San Francisco.
 Whether you are looking for a short term apartment, condo, or single family house, our friendly housing managers and huge database of rentals will help you quickly find the temporary housing solution that best fits your specific location and budget needs.

-Browse here to view map and see photos of corporate rentals available in Sacramento:
+Browse here to view map and see photos of corporate rentals available in San Francisco:

 FOR PERSONAL ASSISTANCE AND PRICING

-If you considering short term housing in Sacramento, consider some of the interesting historical facts about this community:
+If you are considering corporate housing in San Francisco, consider some of the interesting historical facts about this community:

 Search Other Housing Options